 It’s 2 a.m., and you’re wide awake again.
 You toss, you turn, you adjust your pillow for the hundredth time, but sleep just isn’t coming.
 The nights seem to get longer, and the quality of sleep keeps getting worse.

-When you understand what’s behind those sleepless struggles, you can take back control and start building the foundation for restful nights again.
+When you understand what’s behind those sleepless nights, you can take back control and start building the foundation for quality sleep again.

-In this article, we’ll explore why sleep is essential, the science behind it, and the top five disruptors that could be keeping you up at night.
-Plus, you’ll find practical tips and lifestyle changes to help you fall asleep and – more importantly – stay asleep!
+In this article, we’ll explore why sleep is essential, the science behind it, and the top five sleep disruptors that could be keeping you up at night.
+Plus, I’ll share some practical tips that have helped my patients (and myself!) fall asleep and – more importantly – stay asleep!

 The Science Behind Sleep: Why Your Body Needs Rest